najafi-laboratory/behavior/Data Analysis/2p_processing_pipeline/README.md

 - Added error handling for data without voltage input.
 - Added diameter control support for cellpose.
 - Added number of channels in configuration.
+- Read channel files with dynamic concatenate to lower memory usage.
+- Read channel files with memory mapping to lower memory usage.